(Continued from the previous text)

 In Bamberg, there are two breweries that produce smoked beer, and the most famous is this bar, which has been in operation since 1405: Brauereigasthof Spezial.

-Since it was Mr. An's second visit, he guided us in with ease.
+Since Mr. An had been here before, he guided us in with ease.

 There is no bar counter, no wine cabinet, and no other drinks; they only sell smoked beer in two varieties: one with a strong smoky flavor and one light.
-The beer is served through a small window where you pay for it, and because the place is not large, most people drink their beer standing at the entrance or on the street outside.
+The beer is sold through a small window where you pay and receive the beer, as the place is not large, most people drink their beer standing at the entrance or on the street outside.

 It felt like we had stepped into a European movie from the 17th or 18th century, traveling through a time tunnel.